Explore paradise on Lord Howe Island

 About Lord Howe Island

-Lord Howe Island is a World Heritage-listed paradise located 660km off the north coast of NSW and less than two hours' flight from Brisbane, Sydney or Port Macquarie.
+Lord Howe Island is a World Heritage-listed paradise located 660 km off the north coast of NSW and less than two hours' flight from Sydney (available most days) and Brisbane (on weekends) with year-round scheduled services offered by Qantas Link.
+A seasonal weekly flight direct from Port Macquarie operates from February to June and September to December.

 A holiday here is relaxing and unhurried, where getting around by bike or on foot is the way to go and there are plenty of activities to discover.